build-on-aws/content/concepts/concepts/how-to-design-and-implement-an-effective-incident-response-strategy/index.md

 All three of these terms are important for building incident response plans because they provide a framework for measuring and managing the performance of a service.
 Once this understanding has been built, the next step is to define the classification criteria for incidents by severity or priority based on their impact to the business.
 This classification forms the basis of the escalation process and the mode of response.
 The escalation plan should include the contact details of relevant teams, modes of communication, expected time to acknowledge or respond, and the chain of command for unresponsive teams.

+For prescriptive guidance on this topic, refer to the link [here](https://aws-observability.github.io/observability-best-practices/guides/operational/business/key-performance-indicators/).

 At this stage, it is important to ensure that the incident classification is shared and agreed upon by the cross functional teams involved in the response.
 For example, for high severity incidents involving a public facing impact, businesses can sometimes involve the marketing, social media, and legal teams before sharing details of the service impairment externally.
 However, if these teams do not work 24x7 or have a defined on-call register it can lead to delays in external communications, leading to negative impact on the end customer experience.
 An effective incident response pre-empts this by defining these escalation paths in advance and having it documented and accessible to teams leading the incident response.

 Important Key Performance Indicators (KPIs) for evaluating the effectiveness of the preparation step include 1/Mean time to acknowledge (MTTA), 2/Mean time to escalate (MTTE), and 3/Incident distribution by severity over a period of time.